 In transient analysis of converter-interfaced power systems, it is common to ignore the faster inner-loop dynamics and to use a lower-order model, such as the following second-order swing equation in a VSG-controlled system

-for VSG at bus $i\in\{1,2,\cdots,N\}$, where $M_i$, $P_{\text{ref},i}$, $D_i$, $\omega_i$, and $\delta_i$ are the moment of inertia (in s), the power reference (p.u.), the damping coefficient (p.u.), the angular frequency (p.u.), and the relative power angle (rad) with respect to a synchronous reference frame, and $\omega_\text{B}$ is the base (nominal) frequency in rad/s.
+for VSG at bus $i\in\{1,2,\cdots,N\}$, where $M_i$, $P_{\text{ref},i}$, $D_i$, $\omega_i$, and $\delta_i$ are the moment of inertia (in s), the power reference (p.u.), the damping coefficient (p.u.), the angular frequency (p.u.), and the relative voltage angle (rad) with respect to a synchronous reference frame, and $\omega_\text{B}$ is the base (nominal) frequency in rad/s.
 A control input $u_i$ can be additionally added to the frequency dynamics of the $i$-th VSG.
 The electrical power output of converter $i$ is

-where $E_i$ is the virtual electromotive force of the $i$-th VSG determined by state variables, $\delta_{ij}=\delta_i-\delta_j$ represents power angle difference, and $G_{ij}$ and $B_{ij}$ are the conductance and susceptance elements of the reduced network admittance matrix between VSG $i$ and $j$ after Kron reduction.
+where $E_i$ is the virtual electromotive force of the $i$-th VSG determined by state variables, $\delta_{ij}=\delta_i-\delta_j$ represents voltage angle difference, and $G_{ij}$ and $B_{ij}$ are the conductance and susceptance elements of the reduced network admittance matrix between VSG $i$ and $j$ after Kron reduction.

 Compactly, the dynamics of the power system are described by a set of continuous-time differential equations.
-However, as VSG controllers are digital and due to the data-driven requirement that data can only be sampled at discrete times, we should consider discrete-time dynamics.
-Assuming a constant sampling and control interval $\Delta t$ and corresponding zero-order-held inputs, the continuous dynamics can be described at sampling instants by the following difference equation:
+However, we consider discrete-time dynamics to accommodate discrete-time computational control.
+Assuming a constant sampling and control interval $\Delta t$ and corresponding zero-order hold inputs, the continuous dynamics can be described at sampling instants by the following difference equation:

 where, more generally, $x_k\in\mathcal X\subset\mathbb R^n$ and $u_k\in\mathcal{U}\subset\mathbb R^m$ are the states and inputs defined over a compact set $\mathcal{X}\times\mathcal U$; the nonnegative integer $k$ is the discrete time step; $f:\mathcal X\times\mathcal{U}\to \mathbb R^n$ is locally Lipschitz continuous on $\mathcal X\times\mathcal{U}$.
 When $u$ becomes a function of $x$ through a locally Lipschitz continuous feedback control law $u_k=\pi(x_k),\pi:\mathcal{X}\to\mathcal{U}_{\pi}\subseteq\mathcal U$, the closed-loop system becomes autonomous: